HuidongXie/DEER/README.md

 * ``label``: N * 1 * img_width * img_height

 Here, N represents the number of input data.
-All datasets are stored in a hdh5 file.
+All datasets are stored in hdh5 files.

 ## Contact